 There are plenty of pieces in the male wardrobe that are done excellently at lower price points.
 And remembering this for most other purchases should afford you a bit more money to splash out on a winter coat when the time comes.
 A premium piece won’t just last longer, but it’s also likely to perform better when the weather turns.

 A wool overcoat is the most versatile option.
 Look for well-cut examples in neutral colours like navy, grey or camel.
 This style will slot seamlessly into your existing wardrobe, working just as well with tailoring as sweats; sending the cost-per-wear ratio through the roof.

-For a more dressed-down option, consider a waxed cotton jacket or one of this season’s puffed-up parkers which, when fitted with a hood and filled with down, can stand up to anything mother nature throws your way.
+For a more dressed-down option, consider a waxed jacket or one of this season’s puffed-up parkas which, particularly when fitted with a hood, can stand up to anything mother nature throws your way.

 Level-Up Your Layering

 Next-level layering is one of the few things to love about bitterly cold conditions.
 Aside from the added ballast that comes with piling on multiple pieces, the greater number of combinations available means there’s less chance of running into your wardrobe twin.

 Though you may have a pretty good grasp of the basics (thinner pieces closest to the body etc.), you’ll have to get experimental if you want to mark yourself out as a card-carrying member of club #menswear.